loic-prieto/bright-light/documentation/design/architecture.md

 This will later on allow to add more permanent features and customisations for the end-user.

 The technology to serve as a backend does not matter much.
-The more currently popular so that collaboration is easier.
+The more currently popular so that collaboration is easier but keeping in mind that memory consumption must be low to fit inside a t4g.nano instance with 512MB of memory.

 ### Infrastructure